josh-helpert/elder/docs/syntax.markdown

 ### Orthogonal Syntax

-Syntax patterns generally fall into 2 categories of purpose:
+Syntax patterns generally fall into one of two goals:
 * Describing internal structure of a name (multiline literal, inline literal, chain)
 * Describing multiple names regardless if they belong to a common parent (selection, destructure, sequence of expressions)

-Each of these categories are designed so that it's easier to compose data without worrying about the internal structure of a name.
+The goals are separate so that it's easier to compose data without worrying about the internal structure of a name.

 To keep them mostly orthogonal, we introduce a rule which we'll explore with examples below.
-The rule is: if a syntax is defining the internal structure of name, only the name itself will be exposed to the outside.
+The rule is: ***if assigning values to names within a parent name, only the parent will be exposed to the outside.***

 Here's a simple example:
 ```
 x.(a = 1) = 0
 ```
-If the L-hand expression `x.(a = 0)` returned `x.a` this would result in `x.a = 1` then `x.a = 0`. `x.a` being overwritten on the R-hand value is rarely, if ever, what is desired.
+If the L-hand expression `x.(a = 1)` returned `x.a` this would result in `x.a = 1` then `x.a = 0`. `x.a` being overwritten on the R-hand value is rarely, if ever, what is desired.
 Often we want to ignore the internal structure of `x`.

 Instead this expands to:
 ```